olaviinha/FinnStonks/README.md

 FINNSTONKS Personal Equity Portfolio Monitor (**FPEPM**) provides a web-based, customizable, simple, compact, clean textual overview of the current state of your equity portfolio for monitoring on a daily basis.

-Made for my own purposes, so it is quite literally a _personal_ equity portfolio monitor.
-Probably best suited for _European sunday micro-investor hobbyists_ alike, who don't do daily/weekly trading, but are still interested in keeping an eye on their assets on a daily/weekly basis.
+Made for [my own purposes](#motivation), so it is quite literally a _personal_ equity portfolio monitor.
+Probably best suited for _European sunday micro-investor hobbyists_ alike, who don't do daily/weekly trading with large capitals, but are still interested in keeping an eye on their assets on a daily/weekly basis.

 In short, it turns a simple [`stocks.txt` containing your asset purchases and sales](#your-trading-data) into this: